 Friends Update: Nacy is orchestrating food sale at Welcome Center July 15.
 Jen has issued invites for meeting on Wednesday May 23.

 Trustee Workshop: Marge and Pat attended.
 Future of libraries is in connection, not collection.
 Libraries, in order to survive, have to interact with community.
 Need to interface with select board more.
 To connect with community, it serves us to reach out to business leaders, educators, corporate leaders, social service providers and real estate agents.
 Maybe provide books to food shelf along with bookmark about our services and hours.
 Have a table at local events.
 Try to figure out how to reach summer people.
 E-mail new book alerts.

 Summer Reading Program: Southern Vermont Natural History Museum coming June 27, Pat is doing a music program book July 6 and Karen is trying to get instruments and possibly players.
 Ann will do bell program in July 25.
 Tariddella is coming July 13.
 Otha Day Drum Circle July 16.

+Equine reading June 2.
+9-11 a.m.